FDLE Home / Careers / Protective Operations Special Agent Employment

 • Criminal Justice Incentive Pay

-This position is classified as Special Risk retirement, which provides eligible members a greater retirement credit accrual rate and requires fewer years of service to reach full retirement benefits than is required for non-Special Risk members.
+This position is classified under Special Risk retirement, which provides eligible members a higher retirement credit accrual rate and requires fewer years of service to reach full retirement benefits compared to non-Special Risk members.

-Salary: Persons selected will be hired at the minimum salary as advertised.
+Salary: Individuals selected for this position will be hired at the advertised minimum salary.

 Florida Department of Law Enforcement Priorities